rostools/r-cubed-intro/README.md

 If you are interested in contributing to the course material, please refer to the [contributing guidelines](CONTRIBUTING.md).
-Please note that the 'rqawr-rcourse' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.